Jimmy-YMJ/pvalidator/README.md

 };

 var errors = {
-  username: '用户名长度必须为3-25个字符，切只能包含字母。'
+  username: '用户名不符合要求。'
 };

 var validator = new Validator(fields, rules, errors);

 validator.validate().then(function(fields){
-  // do something with fields: {username: 'foo', email: 'foo@bar.com'}
+  // validation failed, this callback will not be executed.
 }, function(errors){
-     // do something with errors(the default type of errors is Array): ['用户名长度必须为3-25个字符，切只能包含字母。'] });
+  // do something with errors(the default type of errors is Array): ['用户名不符合要求。'] });

 validator.validateField('email').then(function(field){
   // do something with field: 'foo@bar.com'
 }, function(error){
-     // do something with error: ''
+  // validation succeed, this callback will not be executed.
 });
 ```